ionic-team/capacitor-site/blog/ioniconf-announcements.md

 <!--more-->

-Today at the first ever official [Ioniconf](https://ioniconf.com/), we unveiled a number of exciting updates to Capacitor and the Capacitor community.

 The conference kicks off a new era for Capacitor and for [Ionic](https://ionic.io/), the company behind Capacitor.

 If you'd like to see the announcements live, the [keynote](https://ioniconf.com/) (along with the rest of the conference) is now [up](https://ioniconf.com/).